telerik/ajax-docs/controls/tooltip/troubleshooting/common-issues.md

 Properties like Font, Font-Color, Border-Style, Border-Color, etc. are only inherited from System.Web.Control and are not implemented in the **RadToolTip**.
 This is due to the fact that they are rather simple properties and the effect they should have on a complex structure such as the **RadToolTip** is not clear.
 Therefore the **RadToolTip** comes with a number of predefined skins which have borders, appropriate for the overall look and feel of the skin so that they can match the rest of the theme/other Telerik controls on the page.
 If you need to change borders you would need to [create a custom skin]({%slug tooltip/appearance-and-styling/tutorial-creating-custom-lightweight-skin%}).
 The fonts can be controlled via CSS - you can either change them when you create your custom skin, or override the default CSS via your custom rules on the page.
 The needed classes can easily be inspected via a tool like Firebug or the IE Dev toolbar and also a list with them is available in [this help article]({%slug tooltip/appearance-and-styling/css-classes%}).

 >tip When using the [Lightweight RenderMode]({%slug tooltip/mobile-support/render-modes%}) styling is easier.
 Examining the	rendered HTML in the browser dev toolbar can show you which CSS rules to override without the creation of a custom skin.

+## Controlling Scrolling

+RadToolTip and RadToolTipManager expose the `ContentScrolling` property which controls the `overflow` CSS property of the content element of the tooltip.
+The purpose is to let the developer define `Width` and `Height` for the entire tooltip so the content overflows according to the `ContentScrolling` property, but certain **browser behaviors** limit this feature when `RenderMode` is `Classic`.
+In this case, the tooltip layout is created through a `<table>` element and browsers extend tables to fit their contents.
+Thus, to have control over the scrolling of the content, you should use `RenderMode="Lightweight"`.